 Skip to content

-Subjectively, constipation can have different meanings for different people.
+Subjectively, occasional constipation can have different meanings for different people.
 Symptoms can be reported as any of the following:

 For some people, managing their constipation is a daily undertaking.
 Common therapeutic options include dietary supplementation with fibre, such as psyllium husks or flax seeds, use of over-the-counter laxatives such as bisacodyl or senna-based stimulant laxatives and in severe cases, the use of prescription medication such as lactulose or lubiprostone.